This post was most recently updated on October 12th, 2018

 The said periodical, whose first and last issue was published in March 1896, had Emilio Jacinto as the editor.
 It includes a story entitled “Pahayag” by Jacinto himself under the pseudonym Dimas-Ilaw; and a poem called “Pag-ibig sa Tinubuang Lupa” by Andres Bonifacio who used the pen-name Agapito Bagumbayan.
 Both works stirred in the masses a desire to rise above the challenges and finally help the country break free from the shackles of colonization.

 Such was the influence of the newspaper and other reading materials that from mere 300 members in January 1896, the Katipunan grew to an astounding 30,000 members by the time it was discovered by the Spaniards.

-All thanks to the founders’ dedication to spread the message and Candido Iban’s decision to put his lottery win into a good cause.
+All thanks to the founders’ dedication to spreading the message and Candido Iban’s decision to put his lottery win into a good cause.

 ‘19 Martyrs of Aklan.’

 Following the outbreak of the 1896 Philippine Revolution, Candido and his friend Francisco heeded the call to take up arms.
 Both returned to Aklan where they organized a local branch of the Katipunan, a first in the Visayas.
 The Katipuneros built a house in Candido’s birthplace, Lilo-an, and made it their headquarters.

 On March 17, 1897, Francisco Castillo led his men to the town of Kalibo, which they were planning to attack the following day.
 Astride his white horse, General Castillo approached the mansion of Capitan Municipal Juan Azaraga, hoping to talk to the local leader.
 Instead, he was welcomed by a hail of bullets from a

 Instead, he was welcomed by a hail of bullets from a guardia sibil named Moises Ilicito, killing him instantly.